lodumont/EPoMAB/README.en.md

 ## Roadmap

-In the near future, several points need to be improved:
+In the near future, several points need to be improved and implemented:

-  - Development of a multilingual interface (at least French-English).
   - Addition of queries based on technological criteria in the table.
   - Possibility of customising and exporting distribution maps.